CAPSTONE-COOKIT-QA11/API/README.md

 </div>

 ## 📑 About the Project
-<p align="justify">Welcome to our API Testing repository.
-Originally as a Group Project by Team 4 Altera Academy, our repository can be purposed as boilerplate too.
-Happy cracking then! </p>
+<p align="justify">Welcome to our API Testing repository for cOOKIT API.
+This project is made for completing group project from Alterra Academy, Quality Engineer Immersive Class.
+In this project, we perform an API automation testing for three resources from COOKIT API. </p>

 Open API [https://developer.todoist.com/rest/v2.](https://app.swaggerhub.com/apis/STARCON10_1/ALTA-Cookit-BE/1.0)

 Open APP https://cookit-immersive.netlify.app/

 Overall Test Report: